harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-cpu-hog.md

 <details>
 <summary>View fault usage</summary>
 <div>
-Disk pressure or CPU hog affects Kubernetes applications that results in the eviction of the application replica and impacts its delivery.
+Disk pressure or CPU hog affects Kubernetes applications which result in the eviction of the application replica and impacts its delivery.
 These issues are referred to as "noisy neighbour" problems.
 The fault causes CPU stress on the target pod(s).
 It simulates the situation of lack of CPU for processes running on the application, which degrades their performance.
 It also helps verify metrics-based horizontal pod autoscaling as well as vertical autoscale, i.e. demand based CPU addition.
 It helps scalability of nodes based on growth beyond budgeted pods.
 It verifies the autopilot functionality of (cloud) managed clusters.
 Injecting a rogue process into a target container starves the main microservice (typically pid 1) of the resources allocated to it (where limits are defined).
 This slows down the application traffic or exhausts the resources leading to eviction of all pods.
 These faults helps build immunity to such stress cases.
 It benefits include verifying multi-tenant load issues (when the load increases on one container, it does not cause downtime in other containers).